cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 It is your job to populate this module with the correct infrastructure code.

 Update your terraform code so that it creates a security group that has the rules as outlined in the table below.

+The security group should also be associated with the VPC that Terraform has created.

+**💡 HINT:** You will need to research how to pass variables between Terraform modules in order to make use of the VPC ID from the **networking** module.

-🗒️ **NOTE:** Where the table mentions **My IP** it means the IP address of the computer you are using.
+**🗒️ NOTE:** Where the table mentions **My IP** it means the IP address of the computer you are using.

 | Type       | Port range | Source        | Description                 |
 | -----------|:----------:| -------------:|----------------------------:|